Aliases for GGCX Gene

 GeneCards Summary for GGCX Gene

 GGCX (Gamma-Glutamyl Carboxylase) is a Protein Coding gene.
 Diseases associated with GGCX include Pseudoxanthoma Elasticum-Like Disorder With Multiple Coagulation Factor Deficiency and Vitamin K-Dependent Clotting Factors, Combined Deficiency Of, 1.
-Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Metabolism of proteins.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Biosynthesis of cofactors.
 Gene Ontology (GO) annotations related to this gene include gamma-glutamyl carboxylase activity.

 UniProtKB/Swiss-Prot Summary for GGCX Gene

 Mediates the vitamin K-dependent carboxylation of glutamate residues to calcium-binding gamma-carboxyglutamate (Gla) residues with the concomitant conversion of the reduced hydroquinone form of vitamin K to vitamin K epoxide.